 She candidly admits that even after completing her course it wasn’t easy finding work.
 “Today it is all about word of mouth and about being out there and showcasing your work,” she says, adding that it was Prasad Pankar who she first approached and who gave her the opportunity to work for his shoots.
 Today, along with brides and several models from Goa – including second runner up World Beauty Queen 2019, Nakita Fernandes – whom she has had the pleasure of dolling up, she has also worked with designer Monty Sally.

-“I like to customise looks based on the theme, or what the client expects,” she says, explaining her modus operandi.
+“I like to customise looks based on the theme, or what the client expects,” she says is what sets her apart.
 D’Costa is of the opinion that one can never stop learning in this field that has so many new techniques, tools, styles unfolding every day.
 “I started doing a few bridal orders here and there, but I always try to do my best and not worry about the money but the end result and satisfaction of the person I am working with or on,” she says.

-She emphasises that it’s important to be on social media.
+It’s important to be on social media, she emphasises.
 While D’Costa lets her work speak for itself, she is yet to strategise using social media and prefers to follow gurus in the field like Kennedy Hoffmann, a makeup artist from Brazil and Dzheykum Babaev a hairstylist from Russia.
-“It is important to stay abreast with what is happening around you and the latest trends, so I make it a point to participate in masterclasses as and when time permits,” she says.
+“It is important to stay abreast with what is happening around you and the latest trends, so I make it a point to participate in master classes as and when time permits,” she says.